ray2501/tclmonetdb/README.md

 After Oct2020, MonetDB uses CMake to build its source code.
 It is not necessary to do above changes.

+Notice:
+Since Aug2024, the file name of mapi library changed.
+It is necessary to create a soft link by yourself
+(or update monetdbStubDefs.txt LIBRARY name).

+For example,

+    sudo ln -s libmapi-11.51.3.so.27.0.0 libmapi.so.27

 Related Extension
 =====